samiux/samiux.github.io/pwn-resources.md

 # Exploit Development (PWN) Resources

 You may have a lot of fun in exploit development for Executable and Linkable Format (ELF) binary in Linux.
 There are several protection features for ELF binary, they are Relocation Read-Only (RELRO), Canary, No-eXecute (NX) and Position-Independent Executable (PIE).
 They are hardening features for the ELF binary in order to prevent it from being exploited.
 Once the ELF exploited, the attacker can port a shell that can access the system freely.
-However, those features can be bypassed in certain situations.
+However, those features can be bypassed under certain situations.

 You should have knownledge in C, (or C++), Python and assemble programming languages for doing exploit development.
 Meanwhile, you should also have knownledge in some tools, such as GNU Debugger (GDB), pwndbg, Ghidra, Radare2 and PwnTools.